digital-asset/daml/triggers/simulations/overview.rst

   If the trigger's ACS becomes too large, then storing and querying the ACS may consume unnecessary system resources.

   Excessive command submissions to the ledger may result in back pressure being applied and so trigger command submissions will fail.
-These failures are automatically retried, but they should generally be avoided (e.g. by controlling the number of command submissions) as they can be expensive for both the ledger and triggers.
+These failures are automatically retried (for a fixed number of times with backoff), but they should generally be avoided (e.g. by controlling the number of command submissions) as they can be expensive for both the ledger and triggers.

 When writing trigger Daml code, it is the responsibility of the user to ensure that all potential ledger contention is managed.